Surviving Diverticulitis and a Fistula: My Journey with an Ostomy

 gee07

-Hello Buzz, good to read your account of your past medical situation and in as much as you complement us who live with a stoma.
+Hello Buzz, good to read your account of your past medical situation and inasmuch as you compliment us who live with a stoma.
 We don't have any choice in the matter.
 So, we have to accept it and get on with living with it.
-Most of us are not so brave in the beginning, we are too busy trying to work the whole thing out in our heads right from day one.
+Most of us are not so brave in the beginning; we are too busy trying to work the whole thing out in our heads right from day one.
 Pleased to read that you are waiting for your reversal now, always good to hear one less dealing with a stoma.
 You say you hope to return to a normal life.
-For us living with a stoma is a normal life.
+For us, living with a stoma is a normal life.
 Gee.

 Past Member

-Hi Buzz, very interesting reading on how you accepted your colostomy.
-It seems you had your fair share of problems too.
+Hi Buzz, very interesting reading on how you're accepting your colostomy.
+It seems you've had your fill of problems too.
 Thank you for your admiration for others, such as me, in understanding those who have an ostomy permanently.
-I wish you a great future in your reversal and returning back to normal.
+I wish you a great future in your reversal and return to normal.
 Good luck!
 TC, Ambies.

 jakelegs